mtxmln-devs/SHAKESpeare_Milkshake_Shop_Management_System/README.md

-# 🥤 SHAKESpeare Milkshake Shop
+# 🥤 SHAKESpeare Milkshake Shop Management System
 ### A console-based milkshake shop management system with a creative Shakespearean twist, designed for managing milkshake inventory, sales, and customer interactions through a command-line interface.

 ![image alt](https://github.com/mtxmln-devs/SHAKESpeare_Milkshake-Shop-Management-System-Console-Based-/blob/fa801556da8aaf1cb435f8c2882b09ee78b57e73/Screenshot%202025-06-02%20223919.png)

 ## 📖 Overview
-SHAKESpeare Milkshake Shop is a text-based application that combines the elegance of Shakespeare with the deliciousness of milkshakes.
+SHAKESpeare Milkshake Shop Management System is a text-based application that combines the elegance of Shakespeare with the deliciousness of milkshakes.
 This console application provides a complete management system for a virtual milkshake shop, featuring inventory management, sales processing, and customer service functionalities.
 The application uses a retro ASCII art interface with a menu-driven system for easy navigation.

 ## ✨ Features
 ### 🍦 Core Milkshake Management